Sergeant Jeff Casey

-In August 2014, Sgt.
-Taylor was promoted to her current rank and is assigned to the Patrol Division.
+In August 2014, Sergeant Taylor was promoted to her current rank and is assigned to the Patrol Division.
 She is a graduate of University of Northern Iowa with a BA in General Studies.

 Sergeant Shane Taylor

-During his career, he has served on the SWAT/Suburban Emergency Response Team, Bike Patrol, and as a Field Training Officer.
-He currently serve as a Precision Driving Instructor.
+During his career, Sergeant Taylor has served on the SWAT/Suburban Emergency Response Team and Bike Patrol.
+Sergeant Taylor is also a former Precision Driving Instructor and Field Training Officer.
+He currently supervises the Reserve Officer Program.

-In 2011, Sgt.
-Taylor became a K9 handler with his K9 partner, Sabre.
-Sgt.
-Taylor served as the Vice President of the Dog Assoc. from 2013-to 2014.
-Sgt.
-Taylor and K9 Sabre received the 2012 Narcotic Case of the Year from the Heart of America Police Dog Association.
+In 2011, Sergeant Taylor became a K9 handler with his K9 partner, Sabre.
+Sergeant Taylor served as the Vice President of the Dog Assoc. from 2013-to 2014.
+Sergeant Taylor and K9 Sabre received the 2012 Narcotic Case of the Year from the Heart of America Police Dog Association.
 Together, they have seized over 5 million dollars worth of narcotics and US currency since 2011.

-In August 2014, Sgt.
-Taylor was promoted to his current rank of Sergeant and is assigned to the Patrol Division.
+In August 2014, Sergeant Taylor was promoted to his current rank of Sergeant and is assigned to the Patrol Division.